Cost of LivingUpdated May 2026

 LowNational avg: $4,000High

 Montgomery is a city where timing matters — the first question isn't "what do you need" but "when do you need it".
 The housing landscape here features a housing market where the American Dream of owning a home is still financially realistic.
 The local workforce for cost of living reflects a price-competitive market where local businesses work harder for each customer.
-And the southern climate shapes demand in predictable ways: humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
+And the southern climate shapes demand in predictable ways: heat, humidity, heavy rain, and storm seasons create maintenance pressure that keeps cooling, drainage, and exterior upkeep costs elevated.

 What Matters Most